Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 Global Health Practicum

-Advanced practicum provides opportunities to engage in an immersive global health experience in a variety of settings*.
+Advanced practicum provides opportunities to engage in an immersive global health experience in a variety of settings.
 Students will practice in collaboration with global health partners.
 The focus is on application of global health and cultural safety competencies.
-Pass/Fail.

-Prerequisite: All of NRSG 421, NRSG 422, NRSG 429, NRSG 432, and approval of application
+Prerequisite: NRSG 421, NRSG 422, NRSG 429, and NRSG 432.

-Rural and Remote Nursing Practicum
+Rural and Remote Practicum

-This program also aims to contribute positively to communities that are under-served and experiencing disproportionately high levels of health inequities.
-Students will have a faculty supervisor, but will be primarily working with a nurse within the community.
+You will have a faculty supervisor, but will be primarily working with a nurse within the community.

 General information on two communities and the offered health services: